JMurph2015/rust-grpc-helloworld/README.md

 noobs like me.

 ## Things to note
+* It seems to be crucial to grab a clone of the Arc<Mutex<T>> before passing it to the service startup.
+It's probably due to "us" losing ownership after the call to ``HelloWorldServer::new_service_def()``.
+Just don't forget to do this, and you can make more clones of it later.
 * There is a custom build script, it has project-specific verbiage in there, so that will depend on your setup.
 * The nonsense around the ``.to_owned()`` on the String is magic to me,